InformaticsMatters/bandr-ansible/README.md

     ansible-playbook -e @parameters.yaml site-backup.yaml

+## Inspecting backups (in the cluster)
+Using a parameter file from either a CRON-based or one-time backup, you can use the `site-inspect.yaml` playbook to launch an Ubuntu Pod so that you can inspect the backups or use the Pod to copy backups to your Kubernetes control host.

+Launch an inspection Pod with: -

+    ansible-playbook -e @parameters.yaml site-inspect.yaml

+With this done you can sell into the Pod: -

+    NAMESPACE=my-namespace
+    kubectl exec -it bandr-inspect bash -n ${NAMESPACE}

+Or copy a backup file from it...

+    NAMESPACE=my-namespace
+    BACKUP=backup-2023-01-26T12:28:31Z-dumpall.sql.gz
+    kubectl cp ${NAMESPACE}/bandr-inspect:/backup/hourly/${BACKUP} ${PWD}/backup.sql.gz

+When you're done, use kubectl to delete the Pod.

 ## Testing
 To test this repository (Normally done via GitHib Actions) we essentially employ yaml and ansible lint code.
 From a suitable